Thousands of meters underground, more organisms live in the extreme environment than on land or in the ocean.

 There Is Something Hiding Inside Earth - YouTube

 In the area several tens to several hundred meters underground, the temperature remains stable at between 10 and 20 degrees.
-However, the deeper you go, the higher the temperature rises, reaching over 100 degrees at several thousand kilometers underground.
+However, the deeper you go, the higher the temperature rises, reaching over 100 degrees at several thousand meters underground.
 Also, several thousand meters underground, there is strong pressure similar to that of the deep sea.
 Living organisms exist even in such extreme environments.

 The biosphere made up of organisms living underground is called the 'subsurface biosphere' or 'deep subsurface biosphere.'
 The total weight of organisms living in the subsurface biosphere